 The amount of a Pell Grant award varies depending upon eligibility, the cost of attendance, and the number of credits for which the student is enrolled (full-time, three-quarter-time, or less than half-time).
 Changes to enrollment status can change the Pell Grant eligibility/amount.
-A student must be enrolled in an undergraduate course of study for at least 3 credit hours per semester to be considered for a Pell Grant and not have received a bachelor's degree.

 The Federal Supplemental Educational Opportunity Grant program is a federally funded program intended for undergraduate students who demonstrate significant financial need.
 To be considered for this type of aid, a student must: complete the Free Application for Federal Student Aid (FAFSA), list UMFK’s school code (002041) in the appropriate section and submit the FAFSA to a central processor for review.
 An FSEOG grant amount will depend on a student’s financial need and available funds.
 Students are encouraged to meet UMFK’s March 31st priority filing date.
 A student must be enrolled at least half- time to be considered for this type of aid.

 The Maine State Grant is a need-based state grant awarded to eligible undergraduate students.
 The application is the Free Application for Federal Student Aid (FAFSA), which must be received by the Federal Processor May 1.
 State grant programs may be available for students who are not Maine residents.
 Those students are encouraged to contact the appropriate state agency for more information and to apply.